guomy0611/annotation-as-search/README.md

 #### Processors

-If the server specifies processors, the client can use those processors to transform data client-supplied data into a forest.
+If the server specifies processors in its configuration file, the client can use those processors to transform client-supplied data into a forest.
 The most useful example of this is to enter a sentence at the client side and let the server parse it into a forest.
 For this to work, a processor has to specify three key-value pairs: